brianthomas/adass_paper_tagger/README.md

 # (you may need different activate depending on your shell, the one below is for /bin/sh)
 > source venv/bin/activate

+# Optional need for those with gcc8 or higher
+# (shell dependent, below command for bash)
+set CFLAGS='-Wno-narrowing'

 # install dependencies
 > pip install -r requirements.txt